Released a downloader that retrieves execution data using exchange APIs

 }

-This "when, where, how much, and bought/sold" information is provided by exchanges with APIs.
+This kind of information about "when, where, how much, bought/sold" is likely provided by any exchange with an API.

-How much data will I get in 30 days?
+How much data would this amount to over 30 days?

-It varies greatly depending on the period and exchange, but with bitFlyer, it's 80 million.
+It varies greatly depending on the period and exchange, but for bitFlyer, it was 80 million.

-I need to update the query parameters skillfully, and the calling method and data format differ by exchange.
+You need to update query parameters skillfully, and the calling method and data format differ for each exchange.

-So, I released a downloader library as a Rust crate.
+So, I published a downloader library as a Rust crate.

-- Repeatedly hitting the API and writing to MySQL or standard output
+- Repeatedly hits the API to write to MySQL or standard output, etc.

 - Resuming from interruptions